anhtaka/rpncc/README.md

 ```

 ## Testing
-rpncc uses ava for testing.
+rpncs uses ava for testing.
 You can run test cases by installing dependencies then run "npm test" command.
 ```console
 $ npm install
 $ npm test